ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ✔ How long should this validator be validating?
 Enter a duration, e.g. 8760h: 4800h
 ```

-The CLI shows the user an actual date of when that is:
+The CLI shows the user an actual date:

 ```text
 ?
 Your validator is going to finish staking by 2023-06-10 13:07:58: